 BSA Families and Relationships Online Reading Group

 The Reading Group meets the last Thursday of every month.
+We have paused the Reading Group for July and August.
 Details of our next discussion are:

 Thursday 30th June 2022 16:00 – 17:00

 Reading: Lewis, C. and May, V. (2020) ‘Material–temporal registers of belonging: Theorising the interplay between temporality and the built environment’, Time & society, 29(1), pp. 28–50. doi: 10.1177/0961463X19873801.

 Thursday 26th May 2022 16:00 – 17:00

 Reading: Cantó-Milà, N. and Seebach, S. (2015) ‘Desired images, regulating figures, constructed imaginaries: The future as an apriority for society to be possible’, Current Sociology, 63(2), pp. 198–215. doi: 10.1177/0011392114556583.

 Thursday 28th April 2022 16:00 – 17:00

 Reading: Gunnarsson, L. (2016) ‘The Dominant and its Constitutive Other: Feminist Theorizations of Love, Power and Gendered Selves’, Journal of Critical Realism, 15(1), pp. 1-20. doi: 10.1080/14767430.2015.1136194

 If you have any suggestions for readings you would like to discuss in the group, please email Katherine.firstname.lastname@example.org